M1cha/smartmeter-openthread/README.md

 # Requirements
 - `rustup`: so you can install the nightly version required by this project
+- `cbindgen`: The CLI, for generating C bindings to the SML library
+- rust-src for the currently used toolchain.
+E.g. `rustup component add rust-src --toolchain nightly-2022-07-01-x86_64-unknown-linux-gnu`
 - `poppler`: Provides `pdftotext` which is used to convert the SML specification to code
 - [Zephyr RTOS](https://docs.zephyrproject.org/3.1.0/develop/getting_started/index.html) dependencies
 - Currently, the build system builds the rust part for `thumbv6m-none-eabi`